javier-lopez/javier.io/blog/en/_posts/2014-01-06-multicursor-in-ubuntu.md

 During my last holidays I found myself into a position where I had to share my laptop with other persons.
 I knew it was possible to use different keyboards/mice with Linux but never had tried.., till now &#128527;

-On this scenario, I had an extra monitor and an extra mouse, so the first thing I did was to enable the monitor, since I use [i3](http://i3wm.org/) for my windows management needs I use raw xrandr to extend my visual setup.
+On this scenario, I had an extra monitor and an extra mouse, so the first thing I did was to enable the monitor, since I use [i3](http://i3wm.org/) as my window manager I use raw xrandr to extend my visual setup.

 <pre>
 $ xrandr --output VGA1 --mode 1680x1050 --right-of LVDS1